 The Spanish Steps

 These spectacular stairs, most beautiful in Summer when the flowers alongside them are in full bloom, were built in the eighteenth century.
 No visit to Rome is complete without climbing up the high stairs.
 There is a good view of Rome from the top for photographs.
 The artists selling their wares also lend a colorful and Bohemian air to this tourist attraction.
-Check out Piazza di Spagna live thanks to this beautifully located webcam: isn’t it amazing? (you need to google it, we aren’t linking it because it changes frequently)
+Bear in mind that sitting on the steps is not allowed anymore, you might be fined if you do so.

 Full of grand hotels, restaurants and designer shops, this street is a shopper’s paradise.
 It is also a beautiful and elegant street and a favorite haunt of movie-stars and other celebrities.
 Via Veneto is also well known among cinema lovers for having been made immortal by Fellini in La Dolce Vita.

 No trip to Rome is complete without a visit to this fountain completed by Nicola Salvi in the eighteenth century with its impressive figure of Neptune and the beautiful seahorses.
 Unfortunately it is difficult to find a time to see the fountain without annoying crowds and the danger of pick-pockets.
 Early in the morning is probably the best time.
 According to legend, you will return to Rome if you throw a coin into the fountain – the right way to do this is to turn your back to it and toss it over your shoulder.